-At the time of writing this introduction to the narrative report, we are ending a good year for Hinckley & Bosworth Borough Council.
-We have achieved our savings target of £1.7 million and moved our redevelopment goals forward; in particular the successful opening of the Crescent Development and significant progress on the new Leisure Centre, which opened on time and on budget in May 2016.
+At the time of drafting this introduction to the narrative report, we are ending a good year for Hinckley & Bosworth Borough Council.
+We have achieved our savings target of £1.7 million and moved our redevelopment goals forward; in particular the successful opening of the Crescent Development and significant progress on the new Leisure Centre, which will open on time and on budget.